 If you have diabetes and want to use the best cardio machine for your condition, you’ll be surprised at just what this piece of equipment is.

-“The best cardio equipment is the type of equipment that someone will actually use,” says Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+“The best cardio equipment is the type of equipment that someone will actually use,” says Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 Massey adds that “it has to be something enjoyable to the person.”